anchetaWern/yellowpill/README.md

 - Script for creating new tables and fields executes a dozen of times
 - Cannot create new tables for newly created databases
 - UI Issues
+- The options for fields cannot be converted to its shorthand values if connecting to a database the second time
+- Event for renaming tables is executing for tables that has not been created yet
+- Error shows up when creating new tables but the table is actually created

 ##Configuration